-Handout 1 Statistical Physics for Communication and Computer Science Homework 1 February 25, 2010, INR 113 - 9:15-11:00
+Handout 1 Statistical Physics for Communication and Computer Science Homework 1 February 20, 2013

-This is the first in a sequence of homeworks.
 You can use any programming language you like.
-The idea is that over the following weeks we will build up a sequence of routines which we can reuse.
+The idea is that we will build up a sequence of routines which we can reuse.
 We therefore recommend that you comment your code and write it carefully.